 Giving children the freedom of playing outdoors helps them to feel happier and calmer.
 As already stated, being outside means that children naturally get vitamin D, which is proven to help improve moods and create a positive mental attitude.
 The freedom outdoor play also encourages children to get rid of built up energy, particularly if they tend to be fidgety when sitting for long periods of time, this leads to them becoming calmer and ultimately helps them to be more focused when in the classroom.

 The large space in which to play means that when outside children have more space from the direct adult.
 This helps them to learn independence when socially interacting with other children, as well as learning to play by themselves.
 They learn how to take turns playing games, to pick themselves up then they fall, and how to negotiate unfamiliar equipment, resulting in children learning how to be independent and self-reliant.

 Often outdoor play equipment has a little more risk than indoor toys.
 Whether it is encouraging children to use slides they might be a little afraid to go down, or to try challenging play trails; outdoor play equipment can help children to learn to push their boundaries and become good at risk assessment.
 It also teaches them to explore new games and become confident in learning to try new things without being guided by adults.

-We believe the power connection in the outdoor world and children is fundamental for children’s well being to help them flourish.
+We believe the power of connection to the outdoor world is fundamental for children’s wellbeing to help them flourish.